Board of Directors

 Ms Jill Rossouw B Com, M Phil, GAICD

 Jill Rossouw is an Investment Director in IFM Investors’ Infrastructure Group.
 Jill’s responsibilities include managing IFM Investors’ investments in the Australian airport and social infrastructure (PPP) sub-sectors.
 IFM Investors is one of the largest infrastructure managers globally, with over $14 billion in infrastructure assets.

 Jill has over 15 years’ project finance, corporate finance, infrastructure and private equity investment experience.
 Before joining IFM Investors, Jill held positions as Associate Director at PricewaterhouseCoopers in its Project Finance group and at GE Capital Australia.

-Jill’s current directorships include Southern Cross Station, Defence Head Quarters and Perth Courts PPP’s.
+Jill’s current directorships include Southern Cross Station, Defence Head Quarters, Perth Courts PPP’s, and Axiom Education.
 Previous board appointments include director of the Royal Victorian Eye and Ear Hospital (2005 to 2009); and Airport Development Group as chairperson (2006 to 2007).

 Jill is also a member of the FARM Committee, HRR Committee, APARC and NPR Project Committee.

 Pieter studied econometrics at the Erasmus University of Rotterdam and was employed as assistant professor in information technology.
 He became Associate Professor in Finance, was engaged in consultancy assignments and received a PhD degree in 1981.